PataphysicalSociety/soupault.app/site/tips-and-tricks/deployment.md

 Since none of the hosting and CI services offer build hosts with preinstalled soupault yet, you'll need to download it as a part of your website build process.

+Since the Linux version of soupault is a statically linked executable, you can run it on any Linux-based build host without any trouble.

 The primary location for soupault downloads is [files.baturin.org/software/soupault/](https://files.baturin.org/software/soupault/).

 However, for a CI process, you may rather want to use a CDN'ed link.
 For this reason I mirror releases to [GitHub](https://github.com/dmbaturin/soupault/releases).